Does Kratom Interact With Tadalafil (Cialis)?

 Still not sure?
 Here’s a dosing guide and calculator to help you dial it in.

-If you’re just starting out with kratom, keep it under 5 g.
-Learn how your body reacts with kratom before you experiment with higher doses.
+If you’re starting with kratom, keep it under 5 g.
+Learn how your body reacts to kratom before you experiment with higher doses.

 What Are the Side Effects of Kratom?

 Kratom is safe, and most people don’t have any issues with it.
 But life isn’t perfect, and nothing is 100% safe.
 Kratom has side effects, but they’re usually not serious — especially when compared to many (most) prescription medications.

 The following are less common but more serious:

 - Loss of muscle coordination